 Our doctors are very highly qualified.
 They are all experts in the field of reproductive medicine and have been practicing for many years.
 They are committed to providing the highest-quality and safest care possible.

 Where are your clinics located?

-We have 3 clinics in London, one in Bristol, one in Birmingham and one in Hertfordshire.
-Our London clinics are located in Central London (St Paul’s and Harley St) and South London (Wimbledon).
+We have 2 clinics in London, one in Bristol, one in Birmingham and one in Hertfordshire.
+Our London clinics are located in Central London (St Paul’s) and South London (Wimbledon).
 Our Bristol clinic is located in Clifton Village, Bristol.
-Our Birmingham clinic is located in Birmingham business park and our Hertfordshire clinic is located in St Albans.
+Our Birmingham clinic is located in Birmingham Business Park and our Hertfordshire clinic is located in St Albans.